rabbitmq/rabbitmq-website/site/monitoring.md

 There is no shortage of existing tools (such as Prometheus or Datadog) that collect infrastructure and kernel metrics, store and visualise them over periods of time.

+## <a id="with-newrelic" class="anchor" href="#with-newrelic">Monitor RabbitMQ with New Relic</a>

+The New Relic RabbitMQ on-host integration reports metrics and configuration data from your RabbitMQ service, including important metrics relating to the cluster, vhosts, queues, exchanges, and consumers.

+Please refer to the [New Relic documentation](https://docs.newrelic.com/docs/infrastructure/host-integrations/host-integrations-list/rabbitmq-monitoring-integration/) to start monitoring RabbitMQ.

 ## <a id="with-prometheus" class="anchor" href="#with-prometheus">Monitoring with Prometheus-compatible Tools</a>: the Recommended Option